The Challenges of IT Recruiting & How to Overcome Them

 4. Create and maintain a strong employer brand

-When most potential employees are already currently employed elsewhere, it is increasingly important to make a positive impression.
+When most potential employees are already employed elsewhere, making a positive impression is increasingly important.
 Effective employer branding is the key to properly representing your company and attracting quality tech talent.

-According to an article from Glassdoor, 84 percent of people already employed said they would leave their company for another one that has a better reputation.
-A favorable employer brand involves creating, and them maintaining a reputation as a great place to work that offers value to your employees (compared to only asking for value from them).
-Companies with a strong employer brand tend to attract talent organically, meaning that team members flock to them.
+According to Glassdoor, 84 percent of employees said they would leave their company for another one with a better reputation.
+A favorable employer brand involves creating and then maintaining a reputation as a great place to work that offers value to your employees (compared to only asking for value from them).
+Companies with a strong employer brand tend to attract talent organically, meaning team members flock to them.

 Culture is integral.
 Have you created an engaging and inviting work environment?
 Is morale at your company high?
 Do team members feel appreciated and challenged?
 Do employees see the opportunity for growth and upward movement at your firm?
-Perception is reality, and an effective employer brand generates both a positive perception and reality.
+Perception is reality, and a compelling employer brand generates both a positive perception and reality.

 5. A positive candidate experience is essential

 Candidate experience is among the tools to build and maintain a favorable employer brand.
-It involves the way you treat prospects during the hiring process, from start to finish, and it includes those you hire and those who are not ideal for the current job opening but might be perfect for another role in the future.
+It involves how you treat prospects during the hiring process, from start to finish, and it includes those you hire and those who could be better for the current job opening but might be perfect for another role in the future.

-If candidates have an unpleasant experience, they are less likely to accept an offer and most likely to let people know why on social media and in face-to-face communication; putting a strain on your employer brand.
+If candidates have an unpleasant experience, they are less likely to accept an offer and most likely to let people know why on social media and in face-to-face communication, putting a strain on your employer’s brand.
 A positive candidate experience results in more accepted job offers and shining reviews on social media and in person.

 Pros With Working With an IT Headhunter or Staffing Agency

-With all of the aforementioned factors in mind, partnering with an IT staffing agency or IT headhunter can give your company an edge in finding exceptional tech talent.
+With all of the factors above in mind, partnering with an IT staffing agency or IT headhunter can give your company an edge in finding exceptional tech talent and overcoming IT recruitment challenges.
 Here are some advantages of working with a recruiting company that is experienced in helping businesses find top tech talent:

 1. They understand the IT industry